-29 We do not intend to delve into the controversies over the use of internal vs. external rate of return in the context of productivity measurement.
-Rather, given that this is the first version of our data, we use the external rate and in a later stage, we will also use internal rates.
-See Erumban (2008a and b) for a discussion on these issues.
+30 We do not intend to delve into the controversies over the use of internal vs. external rate of return in the context of productivity measurement.
+This database uses See Erumban (2008a and b) for a discussion on these issues.

-30Reserve Bank of India, Handbook of Indian Statistics, Annual volumes.
+31 Reserve Bank of India, Handbook of Indian Statistics, Annual volumes.